Idaho Weeds 2 (Personal Essay)

 I think old Dave had a point.
 Not about Russia or Armageddon, but that weeds could be weaponized.
 Once we saw a man stop at a gas station in an SUV covered with fine green Kochia pollen.
 He must have done some off-road Baha-ing.
 As soon as he emerged from the driver’s side, he bent over coughing and sneezing, barely able to hold the gas nozzle in the gas tank.
 I thought he might have an easier time dusted with bear spray.

-The strange thing is, Kochia weed is actually a Russian (Eurasian) import.
-A hundred years ago there was no Kochia in Idaho.
+Oddly, kochia weed is actually a Russian (Eurasian) import.
+A hundred years ago there was no kochia in Idaho.
 Now the roads and highways are lined with it.
-I actually found an old seed packet of Kochia, from the 1930’s, in an antique store.
+Once, I found an old seed packet of kochia from the 1930’s, in an antique store.
 I was amazed.
 Why would anyone want to plant the stuff?
-Later Wikipedia told me Kochia was an “escaped ornamental.”
-What an understatement.
+Later Wikipedia told me kochia was an “escaped ornamental.”
+Looking at the bushy patches around our farm I thought this was a huge understatement.

-I have to admit though, when I first came to Idaho I knew nothing of the 67 plant species classified as noxious weeds, so I mistakenly cultivated a Kochia weed in my flower bed.
-I remember watering it faithfully, and spading around it a little to give the roots room to breathe.
+I have to admit though, when I first came to Idaho I knew nothing of the 67 plant species classified as noxious weeds, so I mistakenly cultivated a kochia weed in my flower bed.
+I remember faithfully watering it and spading around it a little to give the roots room to breathe.
+It was so full and healthy looking.
+This plant was well, growing like a weed.

-One morning I opened my front door, glanced in the flower bed, and was shocked to see the bushy Kochia plant gone.
+One morning I opened my front door, glanced in the flower bed, and was shocked to see my beautiful plant–gone.
 I’d become a victim of a terrorist attack.
-My husband, the terrorist, had apparently pulled the weed as he walked by it.
-He, like old Dave, was ready to fight any kind of Russian invasion.
+My husband, the terrorist, had apparently pulled my plant from the flower bed as he walked by it.
+He told me it was a weed, a kochia weed, and he like old Dave would not tolerate this Russian invasion.